 Think of John Lennon’s guitars and most likely his Epiphone Casino comes to mind, or maybe his Rickenbacker 325 or Gibson J-160E acoustic-electric.
 You almost certainly don’t think of the Sardonyx 800 D II.

-But as the above photograph shows, Lennon—who died 35 years ago today—used the Sardonyx during the making of his last album, 1980’s Double Fantasy.
+But Lennon - who was born on this day, 1940 - used the Sardonyx during the making of his last album, 1980’s Double Fantasy.

 So what exactly is it?